- Places to Explore

 - Fodor's Choice

-The city's foremost outdoor attraction and nature center, the park comprises the restored Tingley Beach as well as three distinct attractions, Albuquerque Aquarium, Rio Grande Botanic Garden, and Rio Grande Zoo.
-The garden and aquarium are located together (admission gets you into both facilities); the zoo is a short drive southeast.
+The city's foremost outdoor attraction and nature center, the park comprises Tingley Beach (and its trout-stocked ponds) as well as three distinct attractions: Aquarium, Botanic Garden, and Zoo.
+The garden and aquarium are located together (admission gets you into both facilities), just west of Old Town, off Central Avenue; the zoo is a short drive southeast, off 10th Street.
 You can also ride the scenic Rio Line vintage narrow-gauge railroad between the zoo and gardens and the aquarium complex; rides are free if you purchase a combination ticket to all of the park's facilities.

-Tingley Beach is a recreational arm of the biological park that consists of three ponds, created in the 1930s by diverting water from the Rio Grande.
-You can rent paddleboats (or bicycles; both seasonally), fish the trout-stocked ponds (gear and fishing licenses can be purchased at the fishing-tackle shop on-site), or sail your model electric or wind-powered boats.
-To the west of the ponds, the cottonwood Bosque (wetlands forest) fringes the river.
-Ecological tours of the Bosque are given in summer.
-It's part of the popular 16-mi Paseo del Bosque bike path, which is open year-round.
-There's also a snack bar and a Rio Line station; the ¾-scale passenger trains make a stop here en route between the aquarium and garden complex and the zoo.
-1800 Tingley Dr. SW, south of Central Ave. and just east of Central Ave. bridge, 87102.
+Tingley Beach.
+Tingley Beach is a recreational arm of the BioPark that consists of three large ponds, created in the 1930s by diverting water from the Rio Grande.
+Seasonally, you can rent pedal boats, fish the trout-stocked ponds (gear and fishing licenses can be purchased at the fishing-tackle shop on-site), or sail model electric or wind-powered boats.
+The popular 16-mi Paseo del Bosque bike path and a number of forest trails run through the cottonwood Bosque that edges the "beach."
+1800 Tingley Dr. SW, south of Central Ave. and just east of Central Ave. bridge, NM, 87102.

 - Address: 903 10th St. SW, Old Town, Albuquerque, 87102 | Map It